AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-solidity.md

 # Writing test in solidity

 Solidity test contracts live alongside Javascript tests as `.sol` files.
-When `truffle test` is run, they will be included as a separate test suite per test contract.
+When `platon-truffle test` is run, they will be included as a separate test suite per test contract.
 These contracts maintain all the benefits of the Javascript tests, direct access to your deployed contracts and the ability to import any contract dependency.
-In addition to these features, Truffle's Solidity testing framework was built with the following issues in mind:
+In addition to these features, platon truffle's Solidity testing framework was built with the following issues in mind:

 * Solidity tests shouldn't extend from any contract (like a `Test` contract).
 This makes your tests as minimal as possible and gives you complete control over the contracts you write.
-* Solidity tests shouldn't be beholden to any assertion library.
-Truffle provides a default assertion library for you, but you can change this library at any time to fit your needs.
+* Solidity tests shouldn't be beholden to any assertion library. platon truffle provides a default assertion library for you, but you can change this library at any time to fit your needs.
 * You should be able to run your Solidity tests against any PlatON client.

 ## Example

 Let's take a look at an example Solidity test before diving too deeply.
-Here's the example Solidity test provided for you by `truffle unbox metacoin`:
+Here's the example Solidity test provided for you by `platon-truffle unbox metacoin`:

 ```javascript
 import "truffle/Assert.sol";